Cancer misdiagnosis: what is it and how can I make a claim?

 Misdiagnosis of cancer compensation

-A man from Gateshead received an out of court settlement for cancer misdiagnosis.
+A man from Gateshead received an out-of-court settlement for cancer misdiagnosis.

-A family received a seven-figure sum in compensation after their father paid the ultimate price due to missed prostate cancer diagnosis.
+A family received a seven-figure sum in compensation after their father paid the ultimate price due to a missed prostate cancer diagnosis.

 The family went through a painful journey before they were given the diagnosis of the father’s prostate cancer.
 The father’s doctors confused his symptoms with other illnesses, meaning that he experienced a missed diagnosis of cancer.
-The process, which lasted years meant that the father’s cancer had sadly become terminal.
+The process, which lasted years, meant that the father’s cancer had sadly become terminal.

 Our team’s work meant that the family received compensation after the father’s passing.
-Though nothing can ever truly compensate for the loss of a loved one, the family received an apology from the doctor which was very important to the family.
+Though nothing can ever truly compensate for the loss of a loved one, the family received an apology from the doctor, which was very important to the family.
 The cancer misdiagnosis claim amount has allowed the family to feel more secure and diminish financial worries for the future.

 At Patient Claim Line, we understand the distress and devastation that can be caused by delayed or inappropriate cancer treatment.